- Is It Common?

 Morbidly Adherent Placenta (MAP), as the name suggests, is a placenta that is abnormally attached to the uterus causing complications as it separates, or is attempted to be separated during the delivery.
 Placenta accreta is one such abnormality of placentation.

-What is a Placenta and What is Placenta Accreta?
+What Is a Placenta, and What Is Placenta Accreta?

 We all know that after fertilisation, along with the baby, there is another organ known as the placenta that grows in the uterus.
 Its job is to provide nutrition and oxygen to the growing baby via the umbilical cord.
-4 days after fertilisation, the zygote attaches to the uterus and starts growing and forming multiple layers.
+Four days after fertilisation, the zygote attaches to the uterus and starts growing and forming multiple layers.
 The outer layer is going to form the placenta and the membranes that form the water bag, whereas the inner layer will eventually develop into a foetus.

 Placentation begins at the site of attachment of the zygote to the uterus.
 Normally the placenta invades only the inner layer of the uterus and forms connections with mother’s blood vessels through which nutrients and oxygen will reach the baby (at the same it does not let mother’s blood come in contact with the baby’s).